 Hermione noticed Sirius looking very displeased with this.
 She found herself unable to stop the smirk that appeared on her face.

 They finally arrived at the school, and Hermione found herself extremely comforted in seeing Hogwarts looking exactly the same.
 The winged boar statues, the Black Lake - glistening slightly in the moonlight - the gas lanterns twinkling throughout the school and the Quidditch pitch far in the distance.
+The familiar surroundings seemed to calm her down a bit as she felt her shoulders relax the tiniest amount and her breathing even out.
 When Hermione and the boys exited the carriage and walked into the entrance hall, Lupin steered her away from the rest of the boys.
 Hermione gave them a small wave and a nervous smile, while promising to see them later.
 Lupin lead Hermione to the bust of the stone Gargoyle, and as they stood there, Lupin looked at her sadly.
 "I'm sorry, but I don't know the password," he said to her.

 "That's ok, I have it on this paper.
 Thank you for showing me the way and being so kind to me today.
 I'll see you for dinner then?" she asked.